cds-astro/cds-moc-rust/README.md

 * [ ] Implement the compact notation (bits coding quad-tree traversal) for S-MOCs (binary + ASCII Base 64)
 * [ ] Implement compact S-MOC: single z-order curve sorted array of indices with a 2 bits flag telling whether the index is a single index, a range lower bound or a range upper bound
-* [ ] Implement multi-MOC operations resorting to a sweep line (a sweep line is already used in ST-MOC builder from ranges).
 * [ ] Make a PostgresQL wrapper using e.g. [pgx](https://github.com/zombodb/pgx/)?

 ## License